 A key challenge in preclinical studies of diabetes is the lack of translational platforms that can model the various aspects of disease progression and associated complications.
-In this webinar, Dr. Gorski will present the development and utility of CrownBio's unique continuum of translational platforms that model various aspects of diabetes and metabolic syndrome, and how such platforms are used to predict the efficacy and safety of anti-diabetic therapies in humans.
+In this talk, Dr. Gorski will present the development and utility of CrownBio’s unique continuum of translational platforms that model various aspects of diabetes and metabolic syndrome, and how such platforms are used to predict the efficacy and safety of anti-diabetic therapies in humans.

 Specifically, she will discuss the development of the ZDSD rat model, one of the most translational rodent model of prediabetes, diabetes, and diabetic complications (such as diabetic nephropathy).
-She will also discuss a spontaneously dysmetabolic and diabetic non-human primate model, and how insulin resistance and type 2 diabetes in this model bear close similarity to obesity-mediated insulin resistance in humans and share case studies on the utility of this model as a platform for therapeutics that ameliorate insulin resistance.
+She will also discuss a spontaneously dysmetabolic and diabetic non-human primate model, and how how insulin resistance and type 2 diabetes in this model bear close similarity to obesity mediated insulin resistance in humans and share case studies on the utility of this model as a platform for therapeutics that ameliorate insulin resistance.

 Dr. Judith Gorski, Global Director, Scientific Engagement, Crown Bioscience Inc.

 Dr. Judith Gorski is Global Director of Scientific Engagement at Crown Bioscience Inc., and is a pharmacologist with over 18 years of experience in drug discovery and development in a large pharmaceutical environment.
 She has extensive experience in basic research and targeted drug discovery in the disease areas of type 1 and 2 diabetes, dyslipidemia, atherosclerosis, obesity, and metabolic syndrome.
 Dr. Gorski has co-authored publications in Nature, Obesity, Obesity Research, Cell Metabolism, Journal of Lipid Metabolism.